OpenPodcar/OpenPodcar/README.md

 - Material: Gimson linear actuator, a drill, some bearings
 - To access the underside of the vehicle, this requires the help of at least three people:
 	- Bring in two axle stands as high as 75cm each
-	- Place the two axle stands about one meter away from the front and back wheels, both in the side of the vehicle, as shown in the picture
+	- Place the two axle stands about one meter away from the front and back wheels, both in the side of the vehicle, as shown in the picture below.

 	<p align="center">
 	<img src="./docs/hardware/onAxles.jpg" alt="Vehicle tilted using on axles" width="350"/>